GChristensen/posts/_posts/2019-09-01-custom-enso-commands.md

 [Ubiquity Web Extension](https://gchristensen.github.io/ubiquitywe/).
 Although graphical user interfaces have opened a new world in computer industry, in certain domains text commands still offer advantages in usability and accessibility.
-If your subject area could be relatively easily formalized and you have some API to act on, by using the tools mentioned above you can create powerful commands that will free you from routine GUI interactions.
+If your subject area could be relatively easily formalized and you have some API to act on, with the tools mentioned above you can create powerful commands that will free you from routine GUI interactions.

 ### A little example

-Let's assume that you have a large dump of music videos which you want to sort to watch on your media-center PC using Enso Launcher [mediaprobes](https://github.com/GChristensen/enso-portable#Mediaprobes).
+Let's assume that you have a large random dump of music videos which you want to sort to watch on your media-center PC using Enso Launcher [mediaprobes](https://github.com/GChristensen/enso-portable#Mediaprobes).
-Normally, you will open a video in the player, assess it, stop playback and navigate to file explorer to move the video into the corresponding destination directory.
-To be more specific, let's assume that you have the following directory tree of destination categories:
+Normally, to sort the videos you will open a video in the player, assess it, stop playback and navigate to file explorer to move the video into the corresponding destination directory.
+To be more specific, let's assume that you made the following directory tree of destination categories:

 ```
 D:/music